ayaa2001/SMBH/README.md

 ```
 from SMBH import entery
 from SMBH import classify
+from SMBH import Mmean
+from SMBH import Bmean

 # Load observational data
 data = entery(RA,DEC,Z,M,LB)

-#classify the quasars to subsets at different redshift and masses
+#classify the quasars to subsets at different redshifts and masses
 subsets = classify(data)

 # Plot the mass-luminosity function